An independent company with 20 years of expertise in flight data animation for Flight Safety and Pilot Training

 Let’s implement a real approach for Safety II, as today we do have tools that help such an approach!

 Many crews worldwide have been confronted to partial/total loss of air data on the A330/340 prior to the loss of AF447.
 Around 40 flights reported the loss of their speed indication in flight and survived.
-In most of their reports, they mentioned the confusion, the initial surprise and the startle effect (see my previous article about this subject here) until being able to realize the root cause of their problems.
+In most of their reports, they mentioned the confusion, the initial surprise and the startle effect (see my previous article about Pilot training devices versus line operations) until being able to realize the root cause of their problems.

 Today, flight animation in real time does exist!
 Why are videos of such cases not available to the pilots’ community?